 The Company is subject to federal income tax examinations for all years beginning from the fiscal year ended June 30, 2010.
-The Company is subject to state income tax examinations for all years beginning from the fiscal year ended June 30, 2007.
-The Company is also subject to examinations in other major foreign jurisdictions, including Singapore, for all years beginning from the fiscal year ended June 30, 2007.
+The Company is subject to state income tax examinations for all years beginning from the fiscal year ended June 30, 2008.
+The Company is also subject to examinations in other major foreign jurisdictions, including Singapore, for all years beginning from the fiscal year ended June 30, 2008.
 The Company believes that adequate amounts have been reserved for any adjustments that may ultimately result from any future examinations of these years.

 It is possible that certain examinations may be concluded in the next twelve months.
-The Company believes it is possible that it may recognize up t\$39.2 million of its existing unrecognized tax benefits within the next twelve months as a result of the lapse of statutes of limitations, and the resolution of examinations with various tax authorities.
+The Company believes it is possible that it may recognize up t&2.2 million of its existing unrecognized tax benefits within the next twelve months as a result of the lapse of statutes of limitations, and the resolution of examinations with various tax authorities.

-NOTE 13 - COMMITMENTS AND CONTINGENCIES
+NOTE 12 - COMMITMENTS AND CONTINGENCIES

 Factoring.
-KLA-Tencor has agreements with financial institutions to sell certain of its trade receivables and promissory notes from customers without recourse.
+KLA-Tencor has agreements (referred to as "factoring agreements") with financial institutions to sell certain of its trade receivables and promissory notes from customers without recourse.
 The Company does not believe it is at risk for any material losses as a result of these agreements.
-In addition, from time to time the Company will discount, without recourse, letters of credit ("LCs") received from customers in payment for goods.
+In addition, the Company periodically sells certain letters of credit ("LCs"), without recourse, received from customers in payment for goods.

-The following table shows total receivables sold under factoring agreements, proceeds from sales of LCs and related discounting fees paid for the fiscal years ended June 30, 2011 and 2010:
+The following table shows total receivables sold under factoring agreements and proceeds from sales of LCs for the indicated periods: